QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

  * we equate $\mu_t = \mu$ only *after* we have computed a time $t$ government's first-order condition for $\mu_t$.

 (compute_lq)=
-## Outcomes under three timing protocols
+## Outcomes under Three Timing Protocols

 We  want to compare outcome sequences  $\{ \theta_t,\mu_t \}$ under three timing protocols associated with